Ms. Kamala ADHIKARI

-Tokyo, Japan - Senior Research Fellow & Professor, Institute for InfoSocinomics, Tama University (Civil Society)
+Tokyo, Japan - Senior Research Fellow, Institute for InfoSocionomics, Tama University (Civil Society)

 Mr. Peng Hwa ANG

-Professor Ang Peng Hwa is Director of the Singapore Internet Research Centre at the Wee Kim Wee School of Communication and Information, Nanyang Technological University, Singapore.
-He is the author of Ordering Chaos: Regulating the Internet (Thomson, 2005), which argues that the internet can be, is being and should be regulated.
+Professor Ang Peng Hwa is at the Wee Kim Wee School of Communication and Information, Nanyang Technological University, Singapore.
+He was President 2016/7 of the International Communication Association, and Chairman of the Asian Media Information and Communication Centre from 2003 to 2012.

 Mr. Satish BABU

 Chair, APRALO and Founder-Chair, ISOC India Trivandrum.
 Past President, Computer Society of India, and Founder-Director, International Centre for Free and Open Source Software (ICFOSS).
 Co-founder, India SIG (https://insig.in) and Board Member, APSIG.